 TRA has a special funding situation created by direct aid contributions made by the State of Minnesota, City of Minneapolis and Minneapolis School District.
 The direct aid is a result of the merger of the Minneapolis Teachers Retirement Fund Association merger into TRA in 2006.
-Additional information can be found in the TRA Note 7.F.
+A second direct aid source from the State of Minnesota for the merger of the Duluth Teacher's Retirement Fund Association (DTRFA) in 2015.
+Additional information can be found in the TRA Note 6.G.